STAR-Laboratory/scale-srs/README.md

 ### Prepare Traces and Run the artifact.

-* **Prepare Traces**: Download traces from this link `https://drive.google.com/file/d/1scEhit3nKWwnZwHiWLMBZ_lyNZzXoyzX/view?usp=sharing` and put them into the `scale-srs/perf_analysis/input/` folder.
+* **Prepare Traces**: Download traces from this link `https://drive.google.com/file/d/1scEhit3nKWwnZwHiWLMBZ_lyNZzXoyzX/view?usp=sharing` and extract them into the `scale-srs/perf_analysis/input/` folder.
 We also provide information on how traces can be generated at the end of the README.md.
 * **Run the artifact**: `cd scale-srs/perf_analysis; ./run_artifact.sh`.
 This command runs all the following steps (compile, execute, collate results).
 You may also follow these steps manually.

 ### Compile